Potentials and opportunities for companies

 - Transfer of the relevant topics into a target system

-- Identification of relevant non-financial indicators
+- Identification of relevant non-financial ratios

 This makes the company's sustainability performance measurable, controllable and communicable.
 IT-based acquisition and processing can reduce the effort.
 Furthermore, modern analytical methods and techniques can do the following: